Integration Guide

 App Permission Errors

-After successful authentication, check the user's permission status:
+After successful authentication, check the user's backend-derived permission status:

 import jwt from 'jsonwebtoken';